“Welcome Mr. Gandhi” —Winston Churchill

 Churchill did have a tic about an Indian independence movement led by the Brahmin class.
 But before we pigeonhole him as an unrepentant imperialist, consider what he and Gandhi had in common.

-Both viewed a break-up of the subcontinent with regret and sadness.
+Gandhi and Churchill viewed a break-up of the subcontinent with regret and sadness.
 Both feared religious extremism, Hindu or Muslim.
-Both believed in the peaceful settlement of boundary disputes.
+Each believed in the peaceful settlement of boundary disputes.
 Both strove for liberty.
 Such precepts more widely held would be welcome today.
 In Parliament Square, Churchill will be fine with Gandhi.